 A strategy sometimes adopted by people who are trying to minimise their risk of adverse health outcomes from smoking is to attempt to smoke only occasionally.1, 2 Many people who have been regular smokers try to reduce their risk of harm by cutting down on the number of cigarettes smoked each day.3 In 2019, about 300,000 Australians smoked at least once a week but not every day.
 Another 300,000 smoked at least once a month but not every week.4 In 2019, more than half of all current Australian smokers aged 14 years and over reported attempting over the previous year to reduce the amount of tobacco/number of cigarettes they smoked each day—14% unsuccessfully and 39% managing to cut down to at least some extent.4

-The logic of minimising or cutting down smoking as a strategy for minimising or reducing harm is supported by a large body of research showing a dose–response relationship between level of consumption and health risks.
-That is, the association between smoking and many diseases becomes stronger with more cigarettes smoked each day.5, 6 Despite this relationship, evidence from prospective cohort studies does not support low intensity smoking,7-11 or occasional smoking11 as an effective way to avoid risk from tobacco smoking.
+The logic of minimising or cutting down smoking as a strategy for minimising or reducing harm is supported by a large body of research showing that the association between smoking and many diseases becomes stronger with more cigarettes smoked each day (i.e., a dose—response relationship).5, 6 Despite this relationship, evidence from prospective cohort studies does not support low intensity smoking,7-11 or occasional smoking11 as an effective way to avoid risk from tobacco smoking.
 Neither does it support cutting down as an effective method to substantially reduce overall risk of death.11-1314

-As outlined in Section 18.3.1, even very low levels of exposure can cause cancer or create changes in the cardiovascular system: there is no safe level of smoking.5 Different studies over the years have produced varying estimates of the extent of elevation of overall risk and risk of deaths from specific smoking related diseases in light daily smokers compared to never smokers7, 15-17 and even in occasional, non-daily smokers.11 The findings of the largest and most recent studies9-11 and most comprehensive reviews7 are listed below in sections 18.3.2 and 18.3.3.
-Moving from heavy to moderate and moderate to light levels of smoking does not substantially reduce risk,12, 13 particularly for coronary heart disease and stroke,14,11—see 18.3.4.
-The main advantage of smokers cutting down the number of cigarettes per day may be as a step that makes it easier to quit completely18, 19 —see 18.3.5.
+As outlined in Section 18.3.1, even very low levels of exposure can cause cancer or create changes in the cardiovascular system: there is no safe level of smoking.5, 15 A number of studies have found elevated overall risk and risk of death from smoking-related diseases in light daily smokers compared to never smokers7, 16-18 and even in occasional, non-daily smokers.11 The findings of the largest and most recent studies9-11 and most comprehensive reviews7 are listed below in sections 18.3.2 and 18.3.3.
+Moving from heavy to moderate and moderate to light levels of smoking does not substantially reduce risk,12, 13 particularly for coronary heart disease and stroke,11, 14—see 18.3.4.
+The main advantage of smokers cutting down the number of cigarettes per day may be as a step that makes it easier to quit completely19, 20 —see 18.3.5.

 18.3.1 Biological mechanisms for low-rate smoking posing substantial major health risks

-One explanation for lack of substantial risk reduction after reduction in smoking is compensation: smokers who cut down on number of cigarettes per day (CPD) tend to take more and deeper puffs from each cigarette, and smoke more of it.20, 21 The same phenomenon has been observed with waterpipe smoking.23 In turn, there is a much smaller proportional reduction in intake of nicotine, tar, and other toxins than the amount of cutting down might predict.23 Studies measuring biomarkers of the dangerous substances in tobacco smoke (see Section 18.1.3) find that, compared to quitting completely, smokers who cut down still have relatively high levels of biomarkers of oxidative stress such as glutathione24 and other metabolites such as thiocyanate,25 TNE-2, NNAL, NNN, 2-Fluorene, HPMA, CYMA, and MHB3.28
+One explanation for lack of substantial risk reduction after reduction in smoking is compensation: smokers who cut down on number of cigarettes per day (CPD) tend to take more and deeper puffs from each cigarette, and smoke more of it.21, 22 The same phenomenon has been observed with waterpipe smoking.23 In turn, there is a much smaller proportional reduction in intake of nicotine, tar, and other toxins than the amount of cutting down might predict.24 In the US, Black people who smoke have higher disease risk than White smokers, despite smoking fewer cigarettes per day, and this has been attributed to the intensity with which each cigarette is smoked.25 Studies measuring biomarkers of the dangerous substances in tobacco smoke (see Section 18.1.3) find that, compared to quitting completely, smokers who cut down still have relatively high levels of biomarkers of oxidative stress (an imbalance of free radicals and antioxidants in the body) such as glutathione26 and other metabolites such as thiocyanate,27 TNE-2, NNAL, NNN, 2-Fluorene, HPMA, CYMA, and MHB3.28

-Because there is no safe level of exposure to carcinogens, cancer can develop even with very low levels of exposure,30 including >0–3 cigarettes per day31 and non-daily smoking.32 Duration of smoking has a greater effect on risk than smoking intensity.29 It is more dangerous to smoke a small number of cigarettes for many years than it is to smoke the same number of cigarettes over a shorter period.6, 31, 33-35
+Because there is no safe level of exposure to carcinogens, cancer can develop even with very low levels of exposure,32 including 1–3 cigarettes per day33 and non-daily smoking.34 Duration of smoking has a greater effect on risk than smoking intensity.29 It is more dangerous to smoke a small number of cigarettes for many years than it is to smoke the same number of cigarettes over a shorter period.6, 33, 35-37

 With coronary heart disease, the non-linear relationship is even more striking.38 While many of the processes that drive the development of coronary heart disease do result in more risk with greater consumption, there is one notable exception.
-Aggregation of platelet cells in the blood is elevated at only one cigarette per day and does not worsen substantially with higher cigarette consumption.
-That is, the maximal effect occurs at a very low dose.37 The so-called sticky blood phenomenon occurs at very low levels of smoking.
-Platelet aggregation increases the risk of blood clots and heart attacks and stroke at low levels of smoking and even among those merely exposed to second-hand smoke.37(highlighted in USSG 2010,5 Chapter 6, p 358).
+Aggregation of platelet cells in the blood—known as the ‘sticky blood phenomenon’, which increases the risk of blood clots and heart attacks and stroke—is elevated at only one cigarette per day and does not worsen substantially with higher cigarette consumption.
+That is, the maximal effect occurs at a very low levels of smoking.39 Platelet aggregation occurs not only at low levels of smoking but also among those exposed to second-hand smoke.39(highlighted in USSG 2010,5 Chapter 6, p 358).

 18.3.2 Risks associated with low-rate daily smoking